(Special Bulletin Nov 6 2018):

 Granite is a long rapid with big waves.
 The tongue funnels towards the right against the wall, and the waves tend to be largest on that side.
 It is an easier ride to the left of center.

 The biggest free standing waves up to this point on the river.

 Crystal became the big one in 1966, after a big flash flood in Crystal Creek dumped big boulders in the river and constricted the main channel to the left.
 Crystal Hole dominated the center of the river and large diagonal waves surfed rafts towards it.

 Over time high flows in the main river have gradually reduced the power of the central hole and made it easier to miss the hole.
 It still remains a serious rapid.
 Scout from river right.

 There is a wonderful short hike up to a pretty swimming hole.
 It does involve some scrambling.
 Adventurous climbers can continue scrambling past the main swimming hole and eventually come out above.

-Kayakers can carry boats up the right side trail so that they can paddle through the narrows.
+Kayakers can carry boats up the trail so that they can paddle through the narrows.
 See Tapeats Creek— Thunder River to Colorado River.

 Camping is no longer allowed at the mouth of Tapeats Creek.

 Deer Creek is spring-fed and flows all year long.
 Boaters are provided with a dramatic sight where the creek gushes out of a notch in the cliff, then free falls about 170 feet, into a pool next to the main river.
 A large sand bar seperates the base of the falls from the river.
 A trail starts at the mouth of Deer Creek and goes all the way to the north rim.
 A long, but popular day hike from the river, during the cool season, is from Tapeats Creek to Deer Creek via Surprise Valley.
 The steep hike to the valley above the falls is very nice by itself.